 Summer time means hot weather and with the temps rising, everyone is looking for ways to stay cool.
 Even though the North Pole sounds enticing, there’s no need to travel around the world to find a cool summer escape.

-Chattanooga is located on the Tennessee River and surrounded by scenic mountains.
-And we know that just being close to the water can bring your body temperature down.
+Chattanooga is located right on the Tennessee River and just being close to the water can bring your body temperature down.
 Whatever type of adventure you’re looking for, Chattanooga offers an array of things to do to stay cool this summer.

 1. Enjoy some of the most thrilling Class III & IV whitewater rafting in the country as you raft down the cool rapids of the Ocoee River, home of the 1996 Olympics kayak events.